Clock

 Scheduling a Action

-.
+The Schedule() method allows you to execute an action on a specific interval in seconds.
 This is useful for running periodic actions that should not be run every cycle.
-In most cases, you should trying to schedule actions rather than execute them within a Module's Run()
+In most cases, you should trying to schedule actions rather than execute them within a Module's Run() method.
+It is highly recommended that you take great consideration when scheduling actions to avoid performance issues.

 Not all system actions need to run every cycle.